Baburaoji Parkhe

 Malhar Sadashiv (M S) "Baburaoji" Parkhe (15 April 1912 – 13 January 1997), was an Indian industrialist.
 Parkhe was known to have a good study of Vedic literature.
 He was known to be a strong follower of Param Sadguru Shree Gajanan Maharaj of Shivpuri, Akkalkot and believer in his teachings of Agnihotra.
 He was involved in the worldwide propagation of the Agnihotra way of life.
 Parkhe delivered lectures and wrote several books on the subject.

 Family and education

-Parkhe was born into Deshastha Brahmin family.
+Parkhe was born into Deshastha Rigvedi Brahmin family.
 Parkhe's father, Sadashivrao Parkhe, held the position of Chief Justice in the Indian Princely States during the British Raj.
 He died when Parkhe was a teenager.

 Parkhe attended Sir Parshurambhau College in Pune, where he received a Bachelor of Arts degree.

 In 1935, Parkhe was married to Kamalabai Parkhe (Kashi Rajimwale), younger sister of Paramsadguru Shree Gajanan Maharaj of Akkalkot of Swami Samarth parampara.

 Industrialist

 Parkhe Group began in 1930 with the Bharat Envelopes Company, a cottage industry operating from Pune under the guidance of his mother Maisaheb and with the assistance of his younger brother Gopalrao.
 The business prepared envelopes and other paper products by hand and sold them in nearby markets.
 The enterprise grew rapidly, becoming known as one of the most pioneering groups in India in the field of paper and pulp.

 Parkhe's first large venture was Paper & Pulp Conversions Pvt Ltd (PAPCO), a board mill started in Lower Parel, Bombay in 1942.
 By 1947, it became a public limited company with M. S. Parkhe & Co as the managing agents, in accordance with the prevalent company laws.
 In 1951, PAPCO started its second unit in Khopoli, Maharashtra, which made paper, and, eventually paperboards; it was the flagship company of the group.
 The first paper manufacturing machine installed at Khopoli was procured from Japan.
 PAPCO issued dividends without interruption for over next 40 years.

 In 1960, PAPCO was the chief promoter of a novel idea conceived by some small and medium paper mills: a "mother pulp mill" manufacturing market-grade pulp, the raw material for paper-making.
 The Central Pulp Mills (CPM) was incorporated on 4 July 1960 and commenced full operations in 1966.